next-hat/nanocl/doc/developing.md

 We have:

 - `crates/nanocl_stubs` Is shared data models between daemon client and cli.
-- `crates/nanocld_client` Is a client for nanocl daemon
+- `crates/nanocld_client` Is a rust client for nanocl daemon
+- `bin/ctrl-dns` The dns controller is the microservice responsable of the dns entries
+- `bin/ctrl-proxy` The proxy controller is the microservice responsable of proxy entries
 - `bin/nanocld` Is the nanocl daemon
 - `bin/nanocl` Is the nanocl CLI